pingcap/docs/tidb-cloud/changefeed-overview.md

 >
 > For [Serverless Tier clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta), the changefeed feature is unavailable.

-Navigate to the **Changefeed** tab of your TiDB cluster and you can see the changefeed list.
+Navigate to the **Changefeed** tab of your TiDB cluster, and you can see the changefeed list.
 In the changefeed list, you can:

-- View the information of the created changefeed, including changefeed's id, checkpoint, status.
+- View the information of the created changefeed, including changefeed's id, checkpoint, and status.
 - Operate the changefeed, including creating, pausing, resuming, editing, and deleting the changefeed.

 ## Create Changefeed